2devs-team/reactter/README.md

 );
 ```

-- **`context.ofId`**: Get the `ReactterContext`'s instance specify as type, with the id defined on first parameter and watch for any state or states defined on second parameter for re-render widget on `BuildContext` scope.
+- **`context.ofId<T>`**: Get the `ReactterContext` instance of the specified type and id defined on first parameter and watch context's states or states defined on second parameter to control the widget re-render within the `BuildContext` scope.

 ```dart
 final watchIdContext = context.ofId<WatchIdContext>('id');